If an airplane clears the trees on takeoff, it usually finds itself on course.

 With its relationships with venture capitalists and angel investors (for example, HTR provides administrative services for the Rochester Angel Network), HTR is in a prime position to direct an entrepreneur and/or start-up company to funding sources that present the best chances for success.

-Just as smart baseball players take batting practice before facing big-time major league pitchers, smart entrepreneurs make a few practice presentations before facing big-time major league investors.
+Just as smart baseball players take batting practice before facing big-time major league pitchers, smart entrepreneurs make a few practice presentations before facing big-time major league investors or strategic partners.